J. Out of School Suspension Procedures

 The superintendent shall personally hear and determine the proceeding or may, at his or her discretion, designate a hearing officer to conduct the hearing.
 The hearing officer shall be authorized to administer oaths, and to issue subpoenas in conjunction with the proceeding before him or her.
 A record of the hearing shall be maintained, but no stenographic transcript shall be required.
 A tape recording shall be deemed a satisfactory record.
 The haring officer shall make findings of fact and recommendations, as to the appropriate measure of discipline to the superintendent.
 The report of the hearing officer shall be advisory only, and the superintendent may accept all or any part thereof.

 An appeal of the decision of the superintendent may be made to the board that will make its decision based solely upon the record before it.
-All appeals to the board must be in writing and submitted to the district clerk within 20 business days of the date of the superintendent’s decision, unless the parents/persons of parental relation can show that extraordinary circumstances precluded them from doing so.
-The board may adopt in whole or in part the decision of the superintendent.
-Final decisions of the board may be appealed to the Commissioner of Education within 30 days of the decision.
+All appeals to the board must be in writing and submitted to the District Clerk within thirty (30) calendar days of the date of the Superintendent’s decision.
+There will be no personal appearances before the Board; the appeal will be considered solely in writing.
+The Board will not convene to consider and decide an appeal unless the full record of the appeal has been compiled and provided to the Board within a reasonable amount of time prior to the next scheduled Board of Education meeting, in order to give the Board members a reasonable amount of time to review the record.
+If the written appeal is not received and the appeal record has not been compiled in full and provided to the Board in a reasonable amount of time before the next scheduled Board meeting, then the appeal will not be considered and decided at that meeting.
+It will instead be considered at a later Board meeting.
+The board may adopt in whole or in part the decision of the Superintendent.
+Final decisions of the Board may be appealed to the Commissioner of Education within thirty (30) days of the decision.

 3. Permanent Suspension